The mission to turn everyday online shopping into charitable giving is a large part of what drives Giving Assistant.

 Shop at Chewy through Giving Assistant to get the best deals and to donate to your favorite animal nonprofit.

-Every month we also throw a Double Cash Back, Double Giving Event, which doubles your cash back earnings, allowing you to double your donations!
+Every month we offer a Double Cash Back Event, which doubles your cash back earnings, allowing you to double your donations!

 Giving Assistant helps online shoppers turn their everyday shopping into donations for any nonprofit.